cert-manager is a certificate controller for Kubernetes. It makes requesting certificates trivial and can be used simply through annotations.

 Architecture

-assigned. cert-manager handles the processing of the request, proving the ownership of the domain either through an HTTP or DNS ACME Challenge & then creates a kubernetes.io/tls
+cert-manager uses CRDs to handle the lifecycle of certificates.
+It listens for the creation of new Certificate objects, or specifically annotated Ingresses, which, once discovered, automatically get a CertificateRequest assigned. cert-manager handles the processing of the request, proving the ownership of the domain either through an HTTP or DNS ACME Challenge & then creates a kubernetes.io/tls Secret containing the resulting serving cert.

 flowchart LR acme[ACME Challenge] -.-> achttp(HTTP) acme -.-> acdns(DNS) achttp --> nginx achttp --> cm acdns --> cm subgraph cluster[Kubernetes Cluster] direction LR subgraph nginx[NGINX Ingress] end issuer([Cluster Issuer]) subgraph tn[Tenant Namespace] svc{{Service}} ing(Ingress) --> svc ing -->|tls| certsec ing -.->|annotation| cert([Certificate]) cert --> certsec([Certificate Secret]) cert -.-> certreq([Certificate Request]) end certreq -.-> issuer nginx --> ing cm --> issuer subgraph cm[cert-manager] end end